tamal-mallick/tamal-mallick/README.md

-- 👋 Hi, I’m Tamal.
-I an exerienced professional in data science and analytics.
+- 👋 Hello, I’m Tamal.
+I am an experienced professional in data science and analytics.
-- 🤖 I’m love implementing Machine Learning algorithms to solve various real-world problems to businesses.
+- 🤖 I love implementing Machine Learning algorithms to solve various real-world business problems.
-- 🤏 I have added some of my works in the repository.
+- 🤏 I have added some of my work to the repository.
 I will add more eventually.
-Please stay tune...
+Please stay tuned...